0xafrogeek/atrr-json-to-csv/README.md

 # DHIS2 Data Transformation Scripts

-A set of scripts that help transform and extracted DHIS2 JSON data from the DHIS2 API and convert to CSV if necessary.
+A set of scripts that help transform extracted DHIS2 JSON data from the DHIS2 API and convert to CSV if necessary.

 ## Table of Contents